websanova/vue-upload/README.md

 Contains arrays of files currently being processed.

-* It contains multiple queues that can be used to display data in whichever way you please.
+* It contains multiple queues that can be used to display file data for viewing.
 * The queues are `all`, `queued`, `progress`, `success`, `error`, `complete`.
 * Note in some cases there is overlap like in `success`, `error`, `complete`.
+* The array will not reset after completing (use `reset` and `onEnd` for that).

 ~~~
 <div v-for="file in $upload.files('product-gallery').progress">